New York's Village Halloween Parade: Historical timeline

 Less than seven weeks after the September 11 attacks in 2001, the parade was broadcast worldwide and was an indication that New York was bouncing back.
 The parade was led by a giant puppet of a Phoenix rising out of the ashes.
 Noticeably missing from the parade was Bread and Puppet Theater which had been a political staple of the parade but was protesting the new War in Afghanistan.
 Earlier the Bread and Puppet contingent consisted of five blocks of its giant puppets.
 Similarly, less than 8 weeks after Hurricane Katrina in 2005, more than 8,000 storm evacuees attended a funeral procession tribute as part of the parade.
 In 2010, Haitian Carnival Artist Didier Civil created Haitian carnival figures as a tribute to victims of the 2010 Haiti earthquake.

 The parade was cancelled for the first time in the aftermath of Hurricane Sandy in 2012, which had heavily damaged coastal New York City and had left Greenwich Village without electricity during the parade time.
 The next year, a Kickstarter campaign to cover costs of the 2012 closing saved the parade from permanently closing.
 The campaign raised $56,000, surpassing its goal of $50,000.

 Less than four hours after eight people were killed six blocks west of the parade route in the 2017 New York City truck attack, the parade proceeded as scheduled.
 Both Mayor Bill de Blasio and Gov. Andrew Cuomo marched in the parade.

 In 2020, during the COVID-19 pandemic in New York City, the parade was canceled for the first time in eight years.
 The parade's organizers cited concerns that social distancing would be impossible with the high crowds that the parade typically saw.

+In its 51st year in 2024, the parade featured over 65,000 participants and 1.5 million spectators.
+The procession moved on 6th Ave from Canal Street to 15th Street.
+The theme was meow and celebrated the inner cat lady in everyone.
+The director of the Village Halloween Parade was Jeanne Fleming.
+The parade was led by the grand marshal, Tony Award-winning actor André De Shields, best known for his role as Hermes in the Broadway musical Hadestown.
+In 2025, the grand marshal was City Harvest, a nonprofit dedicated to fighting poverty by rescuing fresh produce and delivering it to New Yorkers for free.
+The theme was potluck and was about everyone bringing something to the table, such as art, costume, food, or joy.
+Jeanne Fleming continued as the director of the parade.